emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 # Introduction

-This document groups use cases for managing energy-efficient networks from operators and from discussions since the GREEN BoF discussions.
-The primary objectives of this draft is to define use cases.
+This document groups use cases collected from operators and from discussions since the GREEN WG preparations.
-Section 2 groups the use cases of the GREEN WG proponents [charter-refinement], [operators-inputs], [GREEN-BOF], [sustainability-insights], [legacy-path].
-Several of them might not be relevant for the current charter.

-Section 3 shows a framework where the use cases can be put in situation using three core functions: discovery, monitoring, and control.

-## Background

-With rising energy costs and an increasing awareness of the environmental impact of running information technology equipment, Energy efficiency Management functions and management interfaces are becoming an additional basic requirement for network management systems and devices connected to a network.

-This document provides a set of use cases for Energy efficiency Management, including discovery functions, monitoring functions and control functions of network devices (naively switches, routers, servers and storage devices having an IP address providing a management interface) and their built-in components that receive and provide electrical energy.
+It provides a set of use cases for Energy efficiency Management of network devices.
+The scope is devices like switches, routers, servers and storage devices having an IP address providing a management interface.
+It includes their built-in components that receive and provide electrical energy.

+In annex we recall the framework where the use cases can be put in situation using three core functions: discovery, monitoring, and control.

 # Use Cases